By Jon Hietbrink

 Instead of operating in this compulsion to ensure equilibrium, perhaps it’s time for us to take the training wheels off, let them feel the very real dangers around them, and cheer them on as they learn to ride their bikes and gain a new sense of independence as they learn to trust themselves and the God who will guide them!

-Knowing when its time to let go takes sharp discernment–how do you gauge when you are functioning in an overprotective way?
+Knowing when it’s time to let go takes sharp discernment–how do you gauge when you are functioning in an overprotective way?

 Sign up to receive our blog posts via e-mail and get instant access to our APE Library with videos, seminars, leaders notes, and more.